zhaohaoran/AndroidSamplesProj/README.md

 5. Submit a pull request :D

 ## History
-Till now, the app contains activities that work with recyclerview, cardview, Retrofit, Glide, Butterknife.
+Till now, the app contains activities that work with recyclerview, cardview, Retrofit, Glide, Butterknife, Retrofit with RxJava.
 ## Credits
 Thanks for the developers that created those cool libraries.